Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 1. how we can run code in a thread, including sending data before it starts
 2. how we can wait for a thread to end, including receiving data when it ends
 3. how we can communicate with running threads
-4. how we can share state between threads
+4. and how we can share state between threads

 We'll also be touching again on our marker traits Send and Sync